Weissblick - Fotolia

 The Malicious use of artificial intelligence report examines the potential security threats from malicious uses of artificial intelligence technologies, and proposes ways to better forecast, prevent and mitigate these threats.

 “Because cyber security today is largely labour-constrained, it is ripe with opportunities for automation using AI.
-Increased use of AI for cyber defence, however, may introduce new risks,” the report warns.
+Increased use of AI for cyber defence, however, may risks,” the report warns.

 Malicious actors have natural incentives to experiment with using AI to attack the typically insecure systems of others, the report said, and while the publicly disclosed use of AI for offensive purposes has been limited to experiments by “white hat” researchers, the pace of progress in AI suggests the likelihood of cyber attacks using machine learning capabilities soon.